-Original Empirical Research Paper Project.
-Student fellows will conduct independent, empirical research on a topic of interest relating to the legal profession with the ultimate goal being a paper of publishable quality.
+Original Empirical Research Project.
+Student fellows will conduct independent, empirical research on a topic of interest relating to the legal profession with the ultimate goal of producing a paper of publishable quality or four substantive blog posts (1500 words each) outlining the research, methodology, and findings.
 There are no set requirements for the topic other than it focuses on the structures, norms, and dynamics of the global legal profession.
-At the start of the fellowship in the Fall, Student Fellows will meet with the Center to discuss project ideas and agree on schedule of completion.
 Generally speaking, research will be conducted over the course of the academic year with the expectation of a publishable draft by the end of the Spring semester.
-Student Fellows are expected to present their research during a lunch workshop during the Spring semester.
-The Center will advise Student Fellows on possible publication options, including in The Practice.
+Student Fellows are expected to present their research on an ongoing basis through the academic year.